nhsx/txt-ray-align/README.md

 	--query_type image \
 	--bank_type text
 ```
-__Note:__ The evaluation step requires sentences labelled with the CheXpert labeller.
+__Note:__ The evaluation step requires sentences labelled with the CheXpert labeller (see `chexpert` folder for more information).
 The retrieval step can be performed independently.

 ### References